IVF Math

 The human species is very complex with many various unique functions.
 It is not so easy to pass on to the next generation the entire heritage of important genetic information.
 An egg is a huge cell, visible even to the naked eye.
 And it contains a huge amount of valuable material!
 Not surprisingly, accurate cell division is not an easy task for it to complete.

-As a result, humans produce a big number of embryos with an abnormal number of chromosomes, which, oddly enough, is the biological norm for our very complex and highly developed species.
-Embryos with an abnormal number of chromosomes usually stop developing and do not lead to an ongoing pregnancy and live birth.
-To achieve an ongoing pregnancy and live birth, we need to find an embryo with a normal number of chromosomes.
+As a result, humans produce a big number of embryos with an abnormal set of chromosomes, which, oddly enough, is the biological norm for our very complex and highly developed species.
+Embryos with an abnormal chromosomal status usually stop developing and do not lead to an ongoing pregnancy and live birth.
+To achieve an ongoing pregnancy and live birth, we need to find an embryo with a normal set of chromosomes.

 We talk about the morphology and genetics of embryos at our seminars and webinars.
 We also discuss possible reasons of IVF failures, ways to overcome them, and we answer your questions.
 Our webinars are free, you are welcome to register and join.